 In some cases, inpatient residential rehab is recommended by medical professionals.
-However, some people prefer to undergo rehab as an outpatient, attending treatment at an outpatient centre.
+However, some people prefer to undergo rehab as an outpatient, attending treatment at an outpatient rehab facility.

 This stage of addiction treatment can only usually be completed once you have successfully detoxed – when you are ready to deal with the psychological aspects of addiction and have overcome the physical addiction.

 Therapy can help to promote your well-being, build your confidence, and improve your mental health overall.
-Therapy aims at dealing with the psychological and behavioural aspects of addiction and can be effective at improving any mental health disorders or issues associated with addiction.
+Therapy aims at dealing with the psychological and behavioural aspects of addiction and can be effective at improving any existing mental health conditions, also known as dual diagnosis.